cervantes79/ChatbotDemo/README.md

 Check `chatbot.log` for detailed logging information.

+## 📊 ICAR Performance

+The ICAR system provides enhanced performance metrics:
+- **Concept Extraction Rate**: Number of concepts extracted per document
+- **Matching Accuracy**: Precision of concept-based retrieval
+- **Response Quality**: Improved relevance through intelligent matching
+- **Processing Speed**: Optimized for real-time concept analysis

-## License
+## 📄 License

-This project is for demonstration purposes.
+This ICAR implementation is for demonstration and research purposes.
+**Author**: Barış Genç
+**Methodology**: ICAR (Intelligent Concept-Aware RAG)

 Refer to individual package licenses for dependencies.

-## Support
+## 🤝 Support

+**ICAR System**: Developed by Barış Genç
-For issues and questions, please check the logs and ensure all dependencies are properly installed.
+For technical questions about the ICAR methodology or implementation, please check the logs and ensure all ICAR dependencies are properly installed.

+---

+*Powered by ICAR (Intelligent Concept-Aware RAG) - A revolutionary approach to document retrieval and question answering by Barış Genç.*